-I personally love to be passionate about what I am doing and even more I love having people on my team that are passionate about their work.
+I love to be passionate about what I am doing, and even more, I love having people on my team that is passionate about their work.
 But when passion trumps compassion, the leader’s value diminishes.
-As a young Marine I observed a consistent behavior.
+As a young Marine, I observed a consistent behavior.
 The leadership whether they were platoon leaders, company commanders or generals always ate last when in the field.
 This leadership behavior was not by accident.
 If you’ve read any of the “Jack Reacher” novels by Lee Child, you know Jack Reacher’s code, “Eat when you can; sleep when you can because you never know when your next opportunity will come.”
-Leadership always lets their team eat first because they were on the front lines and needed to be rested and nourished to do their work… Knowing the potential demands that might be placed on your team justifies steps in balancing compassion with passion.
+Leadership always lets their team eat first because they were on the front lines and needed to be rested and nourished to do their work.
+Knowing the potential demands that might be placed on your team justifies steps in balancing compassion with passion.

-This basic principle of allowing your passionate team receive the benefit of your compassion is not a new concept.
+This basic principle of allowing your passionate team to receive the benefit of your compassion is not a new concept.
 But it does come with another leadership principle; expert work wins battles.
-When teams are well nourished and rested they are expected to deliver expertly.
-Compassion and passion when combined with the expectations and performance management results in expert execution.
+When groups are well nourished and rested, they are expected to deliver expertly — compassion and passion when combined with the expectations and performance management results in expert execution.

 People perform at the level a leader expects, not at the level they believe they are capable.
-Most teams only believes they are capable of 25% of their real abilities until they are challenged by their leader.
+Most teams only think they’re capable of 25% of their real abilities until they are challenged by their leader.
 A leaders job is to help each team member learn, grow and stretch beyond what they believed possible every day…